 docker-config-secret ClusterSecretStore vault-secret-store 30m0s SecretSynced True

-After applying this command, it will create a Kubernetes Secret object
+After applying this command, it will create a Kubernetes Secret object.

 $ kubectl get secret -n external-secrets